rekennelly/strabo/README.md

 This is the README for *Strabo*, a database-backed website for making an interactive map incorporating text and images.

+Developed by: Rachel Kennelly, Ava Kamb, and Ben Black for the Reed College Software Design Studio

 Last Updated: August 1, 2016

 #